 Denali is an absolutely stunning park—full of amazing wildlife and unforgettable scenery.
 And the best way to get an overview is aboard one of the park buses, which feature a trained naturalist who both drives and provides narration.

 The Park Road extends 92 miles into this magical preserve, and since private cars aren’t allowed to go past Mile 15, taking a narrated bus tour is highly encouraged.
 Not only will you explore areas you can’t see while driving yourself, but you’ll get the added benefit of hearing about the park’s history and geology, as well as its flora and fauna.
 And of course, not driving also allows you to fully focus on the beautiful landscape and keep an eye out for wildlife.
-When Wildlife is spotted the tour will stop so everyone has the opportunity to marvel at the sights.
+And when you or your guide spot some an animal, the bus will stop so everyone can get a look.

 Denali Natural History Tour (4–5 hours)

 Focusing on the rich natural and cultural history of the park, this 4 ½ to 5-hour tour travels to the Primrose Overlook (mile 17).
 Several interpretive stops enhance the experience with an hour of off-bus experiences.
 Beginning with a stop at the Denali Bus Depot, learn about the creation of the Denali Park Road with the film “Across Time and Tundra.”
 Next, visit the historical Savage Cabin to learn how the cabin was once used, and how it continues to be used today.
 Finally, a stop at Primrose Ridge to experience a memorable Alaska Native presentation that will enlighten you with how the land has been used for nearly 10,000 years!
 Your driver/naturalist will provide a great introduction to the landscape, geology, and history of Denali National Park and Preserve aboard the Denali Natural History Tour.

 Denali Tundra Wilderness Tour (5 - 5.5 hours)